brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Add your MC launcher, and check the "elevated service" checkbox.
 Then navigate to your java bin folder where your javaw.exe is, and create an empty file called `SpecialK.OpenGL32`.
 Launch your Minecraft launcher with the SpecialK launcher, and the launcher will then "inject" SpecialK into Minecraft.
 ![SpecialK](Tutorial_Images/specialk.PNG)

+You can create a desktop shortcut to your Minecraft launcher through the SpecialK UI for even more convenience.

-Be sure to turn off VSync and the frame limiter, and (maybe) Sodium's adaptive vsync.
+Be sure to turn off VSync and the in-game Minecraft frame limiter.

 Process Priority